-- Oilheat companies aren't large monopolies, so homeowners can choose a company that best suits their needs and personalities.
-Most Oilheat dealers are locally owned and operated with deep roots in their communities. - Heating oil cannot explode.
-If you dropped a lit match into a barrel of heating oil, the match would go out as if you dropped it in water.
-Oil must be turned into a fine-particle mist before it will ignite and burn, typically at a temperature of 130°-140°.
+- Oilheat companies aren't large monopolies, so you can choose a company that best suits your needs.
+Most Oilheat dealers are locally owned and operated with deep roots in their communities.

+- Heating oil cannot explode.
+If you dropped

+a lit match into a barrel of heating oil, the match

+would go out as if you dropped it in water.

+Oil must be turned into a fine-particle mist

+before it will ignite and burn, typically at a

+temperature of 130°-140°.